This post may contain affiliate links. Please see my disclosure policy for details.

 The walk to the bridge shouldn’t take you more than 15 minutes from the main Severn Beach area.
 It’s also located on a rather flat pathway beside the estuary, so it’s accessible.

 The easiest way to arrive at Severn Beach in Bristol is to drive but there are still trains services out of Severn Beach railway station.

-Update: on my last visit there was some construction going on until the end of 2021.
+Update: on my last visit there was some construction going on.
 So, I had to venture off the flat sea wall path and walk along the small shingle beach.
 Then, climb over a few boulders to reach the path under the bridge.
-This path may not accessible for all.
+This path may not accessible to all.